marcopiraccini/sd-swim/README.md

 SWIM is a membership protocol [https://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf],with the goal of having each node of a distributed system an updated "member list".

-This implementation add a small join protocol used to join the group when there's no knowledge of his own address.
+This implementation add a small join protocol used to join the group when a node has no a priori knowledge of his own address.

 ## Join Protocol
 The `join` phase is used to connect to a group, getting this list and updating the other member's membership lists.